-The Credit Union continues to operate in an uncertain macroeconomic environment due to previous actions taken by various governments due to COVID-19, as well as the war in Ukraine.
-There is inherent uncertainty in estimating the impacts such as rising interest rates, inflation and supply chain disruptions on the macroeconomic environment.
+The Credit Union continues to operate in an uncertain macroeconomic environment due to actions taken by the Bank of Canada.
+There is inherent uncertainty in estimating the impacts of the rising interest rates, inflation and supply chain disruptions on the macroeconomic environment.
 As a result, a heightened level of judgment in estimating expected credit losses (ECL's) continues to be required.